Struggling to get a foot on (or up) the property ladder? Here's our round-up of Government schemes that could provide just the boost you need.

 For every £200 a buyer saves, the Government will add £50, up to a maximum bonus of £3,000 on £12,000 of savings.

-The bonus of your Help to Buy ISA will not be put towards the initial deposit required to buy a home.
-Instead, the tax-free lump sum will be paid directly to the mortgage lender at the point of completion.
+However, it's recently transpired that the Help to Buy ISA bonus cannot be put towards the initial deposit required to buy a home.
+Instead, the tax-free lump sum will be paid directly to the mortgage lender at completion.

 There are other limitations on the account such as a cap on the price of properties that the bonus can be used to buy.
 This stands at £250,000 or £450,000 if you are buying in London.
 Only one Help to Buy ISA is permitted per person and you won't be able to pay into a regular ISA at the same time.